Skip to content

 3 out of 4 LA residents pay more than 30% of their salary in rent.
 Nearly 70,000 of our neighbors are unhoused.
 The only way forward is by enacting a bold Housing for All agenda that makes real the promise of housing as a human right.

-With a tax on billionaire real estate transactions over $5 million, United to House LA will raise nearly $1 billion a year to eliminate homelessness, make housing more affordable, and prevent more people from losing their homes.
-It’s time that our government invested in us, instead of powerful elites.
+This tax on billionaire real estate transactions over $5 million, United to House LA is projected to raise nearly $1 billion a year to eliminate homelessness, make housing more affordable, and prevent more people from losing their homes.

 Enshrine Right to Abortion